tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 **NOTE that to use --debug_interval > 0 you must build [ScrollView.jar](ViewerDebugging) as well as the other training tools.** See [Building the Training Tools](#building-the-training-tools)

-The text debug information includes the truth text, the recognized text, the iteration number, the training sample id (file and page) and the mean value of several error metrics.

 The visual debug information includes: